CSSC listening events report

 As a membership organisation, it is essential that CSSC represents the views of the schools that it represents.

-We therefore decided to host a series of ‘listening events’ in February and March 2017 to engage with principals and governors.
-These well-attended events provided a fora for lively discussion around both positive and challenging aspects of our education system.
+We therefore decided to host a series of ‘listening events’ in February and March 2017 to engage with Principals and Governors.
+These well-attended events provided for a for lively discussion around both positive and challenging aspects of our education system.

 The outcomes from the events are contained within this report and the findings will be used to inform CSSC’s programme of work.

 - participants recognised and endorsed CSSC as the representative and advocacy body of controlled schools.
 Controlled school Governors and school Principals are committed to fully supporting CSSC in its work